 Metolius Community Vision

-The city of Metolius has been working with COIC since late 2019 on a community visioning project, which aims to better understand how residents of Metolius envision the future of their city.
-The project has been supported by a strong local steering committee, which includes community members, city councilors, the mayor, and city staff.
+Between late 2019 – 2021, the City of Metolius worked with COIC on a community visioning project, which aimed to understand how residents of Metolius envision the future of their city.
+The project was supported by a strong local steering committee, which included community members, city councilors, the mayor, and city staff.

-The City is committed to connecting with residents to ensure that the Metolius Vision is truly a reflection of the future that Metolius residents’ picture.
-As such, the City plans to host a number of public meetings in 2021 for feedback on the Vision, Action Plan projects, and a number of other projects to build a bright future for Metolius.
+The City committed to connecting with residents to ensure that the Metolius Vision is truly a reflection of the future that Metolius residents picture.
+The City hosted several public meetings in 2021 for feedback on the Vision, Action Plan projects, and a number of other projects to build a bright future for Metolius.
 For those interested in getting involved, the City of Metolius also has a number of ongoing projects, including the Pancake Breakfasts, community clean-ups, a new Neighborhood Watch program—plus many ideas that have yet to find a community champion!
-Contact the City at email@example.com or call City Hall at 541-546-5533 to get involved.
+Contact the City at firstname.lastname@example.org or call City Hall at 541-546-5533 to get involved.

 Photos from the Metolius Community Picnic in July 2021 to thank volunteers in the community for helping clean up after a windstorm.